Is tree planting really the best way of fighting climate change?

 And that’s why planting trees can never replace original forests[27,28].

-The same is true for trees and forests.
-They suffer through all sorts of stresses in their lifetimes (which, unlike ours, can be multiple centuries long).
-There are natural disasters like fires, droughts, or floods, plus other disturbances like pests, diseases, or animals eating their branches or leaves.
+The same is true here.
+Trees and forests suffer all sorts of stresses in their lifetimes (which, unlike ours, can be multiple centuries long).
+There are natural disasters like fires, droughts, or floods, plus other disturbances like pests, diseases, or animals eating branches or leaves.

 Healthy, old forests can do both, thanks to their strength.
 Old trees have huge trunks, their roots extend deep into the ground, and they can’t be pushed around very easily.